zhengyiling/Data-Science/README.md

 ## Evaluating A/B Test

 **What is the p-value?**
-The p-value is the probability of obtaining results at least as extreme as the ones observed, assuming the null hypothesis is true.
+The p-value is the assumed probability that null hypothesis is true.
   a. if the p-value < 0.05, the null hypothesis can be rejected and the result is statistically significant.
   b. if the p-value >= 0.05, there is not enough evidence to reject the null hypothesis.